 For Self Assessment, PAYE, VAT and Corporation Tax, there are extra documents you can use or alternative ways to appeal.

-If you’re appealing a Self Assessment penalty
+If you’re appealing against a Self Assessment penalty

-If you’re appealing a PAYE penalty
+If you’re an employer appealing against a PAYE penalty

 If you filed a late VAT or Corporation Tax return